LanceMaverick/NanoTools/README.md

 ##.xlsx formatting
 The sheet to be analysed should have the following style of formatting:

 Column A:
     A vertical list of your data

-    Column B:
+Column B
-        The first three rows can be used to specify the titles and labels for the plot.

     B1: Plot title
     B2: x axis title
     B3: y axis title

     Any or all of these can be left blank, and in this case that particular title or label will not be drawn